lewisharvey96/lewisharvey96.github.io/lewis/content/posts/databricks_genai/index.md

 What if we could search for *semantically similar issues* and use these to suggest a resolution for a new issue described by the engineer?

-## The Solution - Engineering Reccomendation Generator
+## The Solution - Engineering Recommendation Generator

 We created a RAG system that uses vector search to show users similar engineering issues that have occurred in the past and uses these as context to suggest how to solve a new issue.